stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-spanakopita.md

 ## Crisp Phyllo, Bright Spinach Filling

-The secret to spanakopita is dry spinach.
-Squeeze out more moisture than seems reasonable; a wet filling makes the bottom layers soft.

-Feta brings salt and tang, ricotta softens the texture, and dill gives the pie its unmistakable freshness.

-## Serving Ideas
+Spanakopita is all about the contrast between flaky phyllo and a salty, herby spinach-feta filling.
+The filling should be flavorful but not wet, or the pastry will lose its crispness.

+## Tips and Variations

+- Squeeze the spinach very well before mixing the filling.
+- Keep phyllo covered with a towel so it does not dry out while you work.
-Serve as an appetizer, brunch dish, or vegetarian main with Greek salad, lemon potatoes, olives, or tzatziki.
+- Serve with Greek salad, lemony potatoes, grilled chicken, or soup.

-## Variations

-Use fresh spinach if you prefer, but cook it down and squeeze it dry before mixing.
-Add mint, leeks, or a pinch of nutmeg for a slightly different flavor.

-## Make-Ahead Tips

-Assemble the pie a few hours ahead and refrigerate until baking.
-For the crispiest texture, bake close to serving time and reheat leftovers in the oven.
+- Add dill, mint, parsley, scallions, or a little lemon zest.
+- Assemble ahead and bake just before serving.